utshomax/postman-docs/src/pages/docs/postman-flows/reference/visualizing-data.md

 1. Connect a **Select** block to the **Start** block and select **List 1**.
 1. Connect another **Select** block to the **Start** block and select **List 2**.
 1. Connect both **Select** blocks to a single **Output** block.
-1. In the **Output** block's dropdown list, select **Line chart** and run the flow.
+1. In the **Output** block's dropdown list, select **Line chart** and run the Flow.
 A line chart appears with the data on their respective axes.

     ![Line chart visualization type](https://assets.postman.com/postman-docs/v10/flows-line-chart-v10.jpg)